Self Organizing Nebulous Growths for Robust and Incremental Data Visualization: Method

-The edge strength $e_{i_1 j}$ reflects the rate the edge is renewed and is proportional to $p_{i_1 j}$, the probability of $i_1$ and $j$ being close neighbors to the input $\mathbf{x}_i$.
-Since the edge strengths $e_{i_1 j} \in [0, 1]$, larger edge strengths can be interpreted as $\mathbf{c}_{i_1}$ and neighboring coding vectors representing finer topologies (shorter distances between $\mathbf{C}$).
+The edge strength $e_{i_1 j} \in [0, 1]$ reflects the rate the edge is renewed at and is proportional to $p_{i_1 j}$, which is the probability of $i_1$ and $j$ being close neighbors to the input $\mathbf{x}_i$.
+Considering this proportionality, larger edge strengths can be interpreted as $\mathbf{c}_{i_1}$ and neighboring coding vectors representing finer topologies (shorter distances between $\mathbf{C}$).
 Conversely, the smaller the edge strengths, the coarser the topology represented by such edges.
 Note that here we define finer and coarser topologies in their conventional sense \cite{munkres2014topology}.

 Note that edge strength $e_{i_1 j}$ obtained above is directional and thus the adjacency matrix $\mathbf{E}$ is asymmetric.
 We observe faster convergence in subsequent optimization with a symmetric adjacency matrix, which is simply calculated as: